costflow/parser/README.md

 # Costflow Parser

 Costflow Parser is a library for parsing plain text to Beancount/Ledger/hledger formats.
-Made by [Costflow](https://www.costflow.io/).
+[Costflow](https://www.costflow.io/) use it for parsing messages from messaging apps, and save the results to your ledger file.

 [Costflow Syntax](https://github.com/costflow/syntax) Version: v0.1

+## Features
+- Date is optional, the default value is ‘today’ in your timezone;
+- Currency/Commodity code is optional;
+- Account name replacements.
+E.g. bofa in your message will be replaced with Assets:US:BofA:Checking;
+- Get real time price for exchanging rate or stock, even cryptocurrency;
+- Simple transaction syntax;
+- Custom indent and line length;

 ## Installing